Tesla to open U.S. charging network to rivals in $7.5 bln federal program -White House

-By the end of next year, Tesla will open 3,500 new and existing superchargers along highway corridors, as well as 4,000 slower chargers at locations like hotels and restaurants, to non-Tesla customers, the administration said.
+By late 2024, Tesla will open 3,500 new and existing Superchargers along highway corridors to non-Tesla customers, the Biden administration said.
+It will also offer 4,000 slower chargers at locations like hotels and restaurants.

 A White House official said at a briefing that Tesla would be eligible for a subsidy - including retrofitting its existing fleet - as long as its chargers would allow other vehicles with a federally backed charging standard called CCS to charge.

+The administration said Tesla has not committed to adopting CCS as its standard, but it must comply with the requirements to qualify for federal funds.

-Tesla and Chief Executive Elon Musk did not respond to requests for confirmation and comment.
+Neither Tesla nor Chief Executive Elon Musk responded to requests for comment.

 Opening up access to Tesla's network would be a quick win for an ambitious federal program to build 500,000 EV chargers by 2030, up from 130,000 currently.

-Tesla was "one of the early folks out there in this space.
-It was critically important to us, that everybody be included in the conversation," White House National Climate Advisor Ali Zaidi said at a press briefing ahead of the announcement, calling Musk constructive and "very open".

-Tesla owners pull into a charger spot, plug in their car with Tesla's own charging device, and the station automatically adds battery power and bills the car owner's account.
-To add non-Tesla owners would require a potentially different plug and way to pay.
+Companies that hope to tap the federal funding for this network must also use standardized payment options which require a single method of identification that works across all chargers, the administration said.

-All EV drivers will be able to access these stations using the Tesla app or website, the administration said.
+It said all EV drivers will be able to access these stations using the Tesla app or website.

+To add non-Tesla owners may require a potentially different plug and method of payment.

-"Tesla does have a hardware and a software solution" to allow for CCS, the White House official said at the press briefing.
+"Tesla does have a hardware and a software solution" to allow for CCS, the White House official said.

-Administration officials did not say whether a contract has been signed, but federal officials will control disbursement of about a third of the $7.5 billion federal program.
-States will control the other two-thirds.

-Investors and U.S. EV enthusiasts have been waiting for action on chargers from Musk, who in mid-2021 said the point of his charging network was "not to create a walled garden and use that to bludgeon our competitors."
-The company has opened up some superchargers in Europe and Australia to non-Tesla owners since 2021.
+Investors and U.S. EV enthusiasts have been waiting for action on chargers from Musk, who said in 2021 that the point of his charging network was "not to create a walled garden and use that to bludgeon our competitors."
+The company has opened up some Superchargers in Europe and Australia to non-Tesla owners since 2021.

 Analysts said the amount of federal funds at stake meant Musk had to either act on the plan or risk other charging companies, such as EVgo Inc EVGO.O and ChargePoint Holdings Inc CHPT.N, taking the market.